The first time I made my 4-Layer Chocolate Cake with Strawberry Mousse Filling, it was a Valentine’s Day treat for my wife.

 - Add the dry ingredients and mix just enough to blend them into the wet ingredients.

-- Divide between 4 cake pans, spreading batter evenly using an offset spatula
+- Divide the cake batter between 4 cake pans, spreading the batter evenly using an offset spatula.

-- Bake 20-25 minutes or until a toothpick inserted in the center comes out clean
+- Bake the layers for 20-25 minutes or until a toothpick inserted in the center comes out clean.

-- Cool on wire rack for 10 minutes then remove from pan to continue cooling.
+- Let the layers cool on a wire rack for 10 minutes, then remove them from the pan to continue cooling.

-- Sprinkle gelatin over 1/4 cup water in a small bowl and let stand 5 minutes.
+To begin, start by sprinkling the gelatin over ¼ cup of water in a small bowl and let it sit for 5 minutes.

-- Cover and chill until slightly thickened about 30 minutes, stir the mixture every 10 minutes
+*Cover and chill the strawberry mixture until slightly thickened, about 30 minutes.
+Stir the mixture every 10 minutes to keep it smooth.

 - Whip cream at low speed until foamy; gradually increase speed to medium-high, and beat until soft peaks form.

-- In a double boiler melt chocolate, set aside.
+- In a double boiler, melt the chocolate and set aside.

-- Add Mascarpone to a large bowl and beat with confectioner’s sugar in three additions until smooth.
+- Add Mascarpone to a large bowl and beat with ⅓ of the confectioner’s beating until smooth.

-- Whip frosting until light and fluffy and frost cake immediately, before chocolate can set.
+- Whip the frosting until light and fluffy